ellisp/blog-source/_posts/2022-08-13-pacific-population-pyramids.md

 ## New job!

 I have a new job!
-I am the Director of the [Statistics for Development Division](https://sdd.spc.int/) at the Pacific Community, which is commonly known by its now-old acronym the SPC (this [used to stand for](https://www.spc.int/about-us/history) the South Pacific Commission, then the Secretariat of the Pacific Community, and is now just an orphan  or [pseudo-acronym](https://en.wikipedia.org/wiki/Acronym#Pseudo-acronym) without specific meaning for the 'S').
+I am the Director of the [Statistics for Development Division](https://sdd.spc.int/) at the Pacific Community, which is commonly known by its now-old acronym the SPC (this [used to stand for](https://www.spc.int/about-us/history) the South Pacific Commission, then the Secretariat of the Pacific Community, and is now an orphan  or [pseudo-acronym](https://en.wikipedia.org/wiki/Acronym#Pseudo-acronym) without specific meaning for the 'S').

+The Pacific Community is the principal scientific and technical organisation in the Pacific region, proudly supporting development since 1947.

 The new job is going to have less hands-on coding than my last role at Nous, which will probably mean I reinvigorate this blog.
-One of my original purposes of starting this after all was to give me a coding outlet and motivation to keep my skills from rusting, several roles ago.
+One of my original purposes of starting this after all - seven years ago now! - was to give me a coding outlet and motivation to keep my skills from rusting, several roles ago.

 I'm not going to blog about work here, or only briefly in passing, but I might occasionally drop some work-related stuff in when it fits with the overall mood here (and there are definitely a lot of synergies).
 Also, because I've moved to New Caledonia and I'm naturally going to be thinking a lot more about the Pacific, there's likely to be more Pacific data popping up in my examples.

 ## Some Pacific data

-Today I'm showcasing the [Pacific Data Hub](https://pacificdata.org/about-us), which is a New Zealand-funded central repository of data about the Pacific and from the Pacific.
+Today I'm showcasing the connection from R to the [Pacific Data Hub](https://pacificdata.org/about-us), which is a central repository of data about the Pacific and from the Pacific.
 It's led by the Pacific Community, specifically by the Statistics for Development and Information Services divisions in partnership.
 It's new and so far most of its data is from the official statistics systems of our members, but we have hopes and plans for a lot more.
+It's currently funded by the New Zealand government.

-One of the more complete parts of the Pacific Data Hub is PDH.Stat, our implementation of the OECD-originated tool for disseminating aggregate indicator data.
+One of the more parts of the Pacific Data Hub that is further developed is PDH.Stat, our implementation of the OECD-originated tool for disseminating aggregate indicator data.
 The .Stat technology, which is based on the SDMX standard for data and metadata, is commonly used by national statistics offices (including for example [NZ.Stat](https://nzdotstat.stats.govt.nz/wbos/Index.aspx) and the [ABS' .Stat Data Explorer](https://explore.data.abs.gov.au/)), but it is very non-trivial tech to set up and maintain.
 The median number of staff at Pacific Island country and territory national statistics offices is 14 (compared to just over one thousand at Stats NZ, for example), and it's not feasible for most individual countries to manage their own .Stat implementation.
 So we at the Pacific Community host it collectively and aim to provide a one-stop shop for all the important aggregate information on the Pacific.

 Here's the image I'm producing today.
 It's population estimates (for 2020) and projections (for 2050) for 21 Pacific Island countries and territories - all of the Pacific Community Pacific Island members except tiny Pitcairn Island.